rjagerman/mammoth/README.md

 If you want to tweak the amount of executor memory, driver memory or number of computing cores, you can pass these parameters to the `spark-submit` command.
 A long list of configurable spark parameters can be found [here](https://spark.apache.org/docs/latest/configuration.html).
 Following is the same example as above, but with the amount of memory and cores specified:

     spark-submit --master spark://master-url:7077 --executor-memory 100G --driver-memory 100G --total-executor-cores 368 Mammoth-assembly-0.1.jar -v 80000 -d "/path/to/dataset/*" -p 1000 -t 50 -g 100 -l 5 --dictionary "/path/to/dictionary.txt"

+## Troubleshooting
+Check out the [wiki](https://github.com/rjagerman/mammoth/wiki) for known issues with running this application on a computing cluster.